Schooling Options and Housing Insecurity

-Are you experiencing housing insecurity?
+Are you experiencing housing insecurity or are currently homeless?

 Many different living situations can qualify a student for aid: